Preston-Landers/concurrent-log-handler/README.md

 Gzip compression is turned off by default.
 If enabled it will reduce the storage needed for rotated files, at the cost of some minimal CPU overhead.
 Use of the background logging queue shown below can help offload the cost of logging to another thread.

+Sometimes you may need to place the lock file at a different location from the main log file.
+A `lock_file_directory` setting (kwarg) now exists (as of v0.9.21) which lets you place the lockfile at a different location.
+This can often solve problems related to trying to lock files in cloud folders (Dropbox, Google Drive, OneDrive, etc.) However, in order for this to work, each process writing to the log must have access to the same lock file location, even if they are running on different hosts.

 ### Line Endings